-Data Sources: Where to Uncover Oral Health Information for Older Adults – Get an overview on how to find older adult oral health data (BRFSS, NHANES, MEPS, CASOA, BSS, etc.) and where to find valuable information that can then be shared to raise the awareness of older adult oral health issues.
+Data Sources: Where to Uncover Oral Health Information for Older Adults – This PowerPoint presents an overview on how to find older adult oral health data (BRFSS, NHANES, MEPS, CASOA, BSS, etc.) and where to find valuable information that can then be shared to raise the awareness of older adult oral health issues.
 Once you've discovered this treasure trove of information, how do you cash in on it?
 Check out an infographic template that was shared as part of the webcast.
 The template can be used to frame your newly found wealth of information.
 (March 2017)

 Medicaid Dental Coverage: The Consumer Perspective and Potential Economic Impact – ADA's Health Policy Institute conducted a study based on a series of focus groups.
 Four 120-minute consumer focus group sessions were conducted from June 20-22, 2017 in Chicago, Illinois and Tampa Florida.
 Each group had ten participants comprised of men and women ages 50 and older representing different races/ethnicities, education and income levels, and political perspectives.
 Principal findings: 93% of the surveyed consumers ages 50 and older support adding dental coverage to Medicare.
 Presenter: Cassandra Yarbrough, MPP, Lead Public Policy Analyst, Health Policy Institute (January 2019)